microsoft/fluentui-react-native/apps/E2E/README.md

 ## iOS Steps

 First check that iOS configs in wdio.conf.ios.js are updated to match your dev environment.
+If the config doesn't match you may get an error message "App with bundle identifier 'com.microsoft.ReactTestApp' unknown"

 - 'appium:deviceName' should be updated to a simulator that you have.
 You can check the ones you have by going to the 'Devices and Simulators' window in Xcode.
 - 'appium:platformVersion' should be updated to match the iOS version of the simulator you're using.
 You can check what version this should be in the same 'Devices and Simulators' window.